 Chinese medicine focuses on both the symptom (branch) and root cause of those symptoms.
 By treating both the branch and root we aim to both alleviate or eliminate symptoms AND keep them away.

-Whilst there is the potential for some minor side effects from Chinese medicine treatment (like minor bruising from acupuncture or a tummy upset from Chinese herbs) these are not common nor are they tolerated by a practitioner.
+Whilst there is the potential for some minor side effects from Chinese medicine treatment (like minor bruising from acupuncture) these are not common nor are they tolerated by a practitioner.
 A good practitioner will change what they do to help eliminate any unwanted side-effects from treatment.

 The truth remains: IF YOU CAN ELIMINATE THE ROOT CAUSE OF A SYMPTOM YOU WILL ALSO ELIMINATE THE SYMPTOM.